opensearch-project/documentation-website/_dashboards/management/data-sources.md

 The first step in connecting your data sources to OpenSearch is to install OpenSearch and OpenSearch Dashboards on your system.
 You can follow the installation instructions in the [OpenSearch documentation]({{site.url}}{{site.baseurl}}/install-and-configure/index/) to install these tools.

-Once you have installed OpenSearch and OpenSearch Dashboards, you can use Dashboards to connect your data sources and OpenSearch and then use Dashboards to manage data sources, create index patterns based on those data sources, run queries against a specific data source, and combine visualizations in one dashboard.
+Once you have installed OpenSearch and OpenSearch Dashboards, you can use Dashboards to connect your data sources to OpenSearch and then use Dashboards to manage data sources, create index patterns based on those data sources, run queries against a specific data source, and combine visualizations in one dashboard.

 Configuration of the [YAML files]({{site.url}}{{site.baseurl}}/install-and-configure/configuration/#configuration-file) and installation of the `dashboards-observability` and `opensearch-sql` plugins is necessary.
 For more information, see [OpenSearch plugins]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/).